 Wegener's granulomatosis is an idiopathic vasculitic and autoimmune process that typically involves the upper and lower respiratory tracts.
 It occurs in all age groups and predominantly affects white populations.
 The spectrum of disease presentation ranges from localized to disseminated forms, but the majority of patients have otolaryngologic manifestations.
 Classically, Wegener's granulomatosis involves a triad of necrotizing granulomas of the upper and lower airways, glomerulonephritis, and disseminated vasculitis.
 Upper respiratory tract symptoms may occur in up to 90% of patients, and sinonasal symptoms may be the only systemic manifestation in 30%.
 The previously undiagnosed patient may present with a pattern of chronic or recurrent sinusitis, managed medically and often surgically with variable clinical improvement.

 The more limited, localized form of Wegener's granulomatosis typically presents with a several-week history of upper respiratory infection symptoms that are unresponsive to standard medical treatment, with the presence of serosanguineous nasal drainage and characteristic pain over the dorsum.
 Nasal exam is notable for significant bilateral nasal crusting with underlying friable mucosa, particularly over the nasal turbinates, with possible extension to the nasopharynx.
 Septal perforations may be found with progressive disease, and can lead to saddle-nose deformity due to loss of cartilaginous support and a resultant a dorsal concavity.
-Other potentially involved head and neck sites are (1) the orbit, with nasolacrimal duct obstruction, orbital pseudotumor, episcleritis, or peripheral ulcerative keratitis; (2) the ear, including serous otitis media, with or without mastoiditis, and possible sensorineural hearing ...
+Other potentially involved head and neck sites are (1) the orbit, with nasolacrimal duct obstruction, orbital pseudotumor, episcleritis, or peripheral ulcerative keratitis; (2) the ear, including serous otitis media, with or ...